Clinical trials seek to deliver better treatments and cures of leukaemias, lymphomas, myeloma or related disorders.

-For patients and families considering taking part in an Australian or international clinical trial, we advise you to make sure you clearly understand the reasons behind the trial and what it involves for you.
-You also need to understand the benefits and risks of the trials before you can give your informed consent.
-We recommend speaking to you doctor who can guide you in making the best decision for you.
+For people considering taking part in an Australian or international clinical trial, it is important to first understand the reasons behind the trial and what it involves, in order to understand the benefits and risks of the trials.
+Your doctor can guide you in making the decision that is best for you.

 General information about clinical trials

-- The Cancer Council Victoria clinical trials page
+- The Cancer Council Victoria website – Clinical Trials

-- The Cancer Council Western Australia clinical trials page
+- The Cancer Council Western Australia website – Clinical Trials